Moment Of Courage Ritual For Leadership

 • Your presence and actions matter as much as words.

-• You need to find, and seize, the right moment amid uncertainty.
+• You need to find and seize the right moment amid uncertainty.

 • You need to speak authentically.

-Before
+Before the Moment

-• Remember, this matters.
-Noting and setting a simple reminder that your work matters and that your decision was rooted in your values and mission can help when the moment arises. (more on this later).
+• Remember, this mattersA simple reminder that your work matters and that your decision was rooted in your values and mission can help you remember the bigger picture when conflict arises.

-During
+During the Moment

 The Best-Case Scenario Project is a fiscally sponsored project of Global Impact to promote civil discourse instead of civil discord, and to keep violence out of our civic spaces.”